Board Policy 504 – Discipline and Behavior

 This policy is in effect while students are on property within the jurisdiction of the District; while on school-owned or school-operated vehicles; while attending or engaged in school-sponsored activities; and while away from school grounds if the misconduct directly affects the good order, efficient management, and welfare of the school or school district.

 Harassment and Bullying Defined.
-Harassment and bullying mean any electronic (such as emails or text messages), written, or verbal communication or physical act or conduct toward a student that is based on an actual or perceived trait or characteristic noted above that creates a hostile school environment.
-Harassing conduct creates a hostile school environment when the conduct is sufficiently serious that it interferes with or limits a student’s ability to participate in or benefit from the school’s program.
+Harassment and bullying mean any electronic (such as emails or text messages), written, or verbal communication or physical act or conduct toward a student that is based on an actual or perceived trait or characteristic noted above that creates an objectively hostile school environment that meets one or more of the following conditions: (1) substantially interferes with or limits a student’s ability to participate in or benefit from the school’s services, activities, or privileges; (2) places the student in reasonable fear of harm to the student’s person or property; (3) has a substantially detrimental effect on the student’s physical or mental health; and/or (4) has the effect of substantially interfering with a student’s academic performance.

 In determining if harassment or bullying has occurred, the District uses a preponderance of the evidence standard (i.e., it is more likely than not that harassment or bullying occurred).